stcarrez/ada-asf/docs/Tutorial.md

    App.Set_Global ("compute", Util.Beans.Objects.To_Object (Bean'Access));
 ```

-''Note: For the purpose of this example, the @@Compute_Bean@@ is registered as a global object.
+''Note: For the purpose of this example, the `Compute_Bean` is registered as a global object.
 This means that it will be shared
 by every request.
 A future article will explain how to get a session or a request bean as in Java Server Faces.''

 ## Starting the server

 Once the application is registered, we can start our server.
-Note that since [Ada Web Server|http://libre.adacore.com/libre/tools/aws/] starts several threads that listen to requests,
+Note that since [Ada Web Server](https://github.com/AdaCore/aws) starts several threads that listen to requests,
-the @@Start@@ procedure does not block and returns as soon as the server is started.
+the `Start` procedure does not block and returns as soon as the server is started.
 The delay is necessary
 to let the server wait for requests during some time.

 ```Ada